Tuesday, November 20, 2018

 AM: Gianni Rivera

-Gianni Rivera was Italy's "Golden Boy"of the 1960's and perhaps their best player in his generation.
+Gianni Rivera was Italy's "Golden Boy"of the 1960's and perhaps their best player of his generation.
 He won the Ballon d'Or in 1969.
 He led AC Milan to win two European Cups in 1963 and 1969.
 He was capped 63 times, scoring 15 goals, at four World Cup Finals (1962, 1966, 1970, and 1974).
 Rivera is remembered for scoring the decisive goal in Italy's extra-time win over West Germany in the semi-final of Mexico 1970.
+Italy reached the Final of that World Cup Final before losing Pele's Brazil.

 Gianni Rivera